REAL ESTATE LISTING STATUS *

 A home is usually listed as new when it first enters the market.
 After a period of time, the listing status will change from new to active.

 A pending listing is one that is under contract and pending closing.
 Once a home is pending, the lender, escrow agent, or attorney will process the mortgage loan and title documents to ensure the deal closes in a timely fashion.
 A seller may still accept backup offers when their home is pending, but it is best to check with your sales associate on this matter.
+The difference between pending vs. contingent in real estate is that a pending house has typically started the process of obtaining and verifying financing.

 A home classified in this manner has indeed gone through a recent price change, either an increase in price or a decrease.
 A decrease is most often exemplified as reduced.

 A withdrawn listing is a home that has been taken, generally temporarily, off the market by the seller but whose contract remains in effect.
-Reasons for withdrawing a property include repairs, home improvements, new selling strategy, vacation, illness, etc.
+Reasons for withdrawing a property include repairs, home improvements, a new selling strategy, vacation, illness, etc.

 If you have questions about any listing status you encounter during your home search, Howard Hanna’s sales associates are very knowledgeable concerning the terminology used in this business.
 Feel free to reach out and ask for their advice – we know they would be happy to help you!